Skip to content

 userTradingDataWidgetStorestore/userTradingDataWidgetStore.tsTrading data tab state

-placeOrderStorestore/placeOrderStore.tsOrder form state
+placeOrderStorestore/placeOrderStore.tsOrder form live state (form data, validation, estimate)

 Performance Notes